 Mr Stengert showing the results of the online calculator!

-By the time the forum drew to a close, I was rather overwhelmed by the information, ideas, and strategies that the various stakeholders had shared – it’s not easy to digest five hours’ worth of sharing sessions at one go, even with all the notes I took down.
-There was still some critique about some of the initiatives and policies that were raised during the QnA sessions with regards to their effectiveness, but I think it’s important to give these organisations credit!
+There was still some critique about some of the initiatives and policies that were raised during the QnA sessions with regards to their effectiveness.
+But, I think it’s important to give these organisations credit!
 It is almost impossible to be perfect, but we’ll have no regrets if we at least try.

-PFE gave me hope, that there are many stakeholders out there, just like me, who believe that we can do better for the environment.
-Forward-thinking, innovative ideas (so many were shared!) are important to ensure a livable city and a livable earth, and I was truly quite inspired that with a combined global effort, we can really make a difference.
+Partners For the Environment Forum gave me hope.
+There are many stakeholders out there, just like me, who believe that we can do better for the environment.
+Forward-thinking, innovative ideas (so many were shared!) are important to ensure a livable city and a livable earth.
+I was truly quite inspired that with a combined global effort, we can really make a difference.

 A big thank you to MEWR for the invitation to Partners For the Environment Forum 2019!rters For the Environment Forum